 compared to a higher drop, as well as some forward momentum.

-As a stability shoe, the Saucony Hurricane 15 offers a high level of support for neutral
+, the Saucony Hurricane 15 offers a high level of support for neutral runners or over-pronators

 The Hurricane 15 is a road running shoe.
 It has treads for gripping hard surfaces such as dirt or paved roads, gravel, paths, or light trails.
 The grooves give the shoe flexibility for picking up speed or going up and down hills.
 The shoe does not have lugs or spikes to go on heavy trails, snowy, icy, or slippery terrain.